amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 have passed the parameter values mentioned in `EXECUTE` to the planner, so it is a *generic* (parameter-value-indepedent) plan.
-The plan is in most cases is same as the one plancache would have gotten by passing the parameter values, because the planner is smart enough, for example, to determine that an index on `colname` can be used to optimize both `colname = <constant-value>` and `colname = $1` and perform other optimizations in the absence of the actual constant values to compare against the table/index statistics.
+The plan is in most cases is same as the one plancache would have gotten by passing the parameter values, because the planner is smart enough, for example, to determine that an index on `colname` can be used to optimize both `colname =
+<actual-constant-value>` and `colname = $1` and perform other optimizations in the absence of
+the actual constant values to compare against the table/index statistics.

 Parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables though.
 Partition pruning can be very